vatsa90/Projects/README.md

 # Projects
-A collection of all my projects' code files
+A collection of all my projects' codes